 On the doorstep of gorgeous, sheltered Clarach Bay lies our Glan y Mor holiday park.
 Ideally situated for lovers of nature and the great outdoors, as well as families looking to explore North Wales, Glan y Mor is picturesque and charming.
 Just three miles from Aberystwyth, Glan y Mor is centrally located for a visit to the Welsh coastline, the mountains of Snowdonia, or the beautiful North Wales countryside in between.

 Since Glan y Mor is located in a wonderful setting, we have created an indoor leisure experience to match the high quality of the surrounding scenery, giving our guests the ultimate caravan holiday experience.
 Including a park club, leisure centre, shop, and onsite catering, if it’s relaxation you’re after, there’s no need to leave the park at all!

 For more details about caravan hire at Glan y Mor, please click here.

 When it comes to short breaks or caravan holidays in North Wales, you simply can’t go wrong with Allens Caravans.
-Be sure to book your holiday with us this summer and enjoy a memorable and satisfying caravan holiday.
+Be sure to book your holiday with us this summer or winter and enjoy a memorable and satisfying caravan holiday.